ekiraya/In_depth_osTicket_Installation/README.md

 <img src="https://i.imgur.com/f5kHs53.png"  height="35%" width="35%"/>

 > [!IMPORTANT]
->This tutorial is using the 1.15.8 realse of osticket, and the 7.3.8 realease of php, if you wanna use other version of either one be aware that thay may cause some errors with php extentions, compatibility and other parts of the tutorial
+>This tutorial is using the 1.15.8 realse of osTicket, and the 7.3.8 realease of php, if you wanna use other version of either one be aware that thay may cause some errors with php extentions, compatibility and other parts of the tutorial

 <h3>Installing iis</h3>
-<p>To start installing ostickets first we have to install iis.</p>
+<p>To start installing osTicket first we have to install iis.</p>
 <p>Think about a webpage, for a webpage to run there needs to be a server somewhere that hosts it.
 We can think of a server pretty much just as someone elses computer.</p>
 <p>With the help of iis, we can give our vm the capacity to act like a server, that is to run webpages within itself.</p>
 <p>To install iis we can either go to <code>turn windows features on or off</code> or to the add roles and features option on the server managmente window, which one you chose depends on your operating system</p>